demetra2h/petster_app/README.md

-== Petster
+#Petster
 --
-A place to share pictures of your pet, or any cute animal.
+##A place to share pictures of your pet, or any cute animal.

 * Post your own pictures, or pictures you find online.